 - The school's ability to ensure the quality of education for the child with special needs.

-Gaglardi Academy promotes an inclusive education system in which children with either low-incident or high-incidents special needs fully participate in our school community.
-The practice of inclusion at Gaglardi does not always mean 100% integration in regular classrooms and goes beyond placement to include meaningful participation in other programs (ie therapeutic riding, Sensory Room) and the promotion of interaction with others. (ie social thinking programs).
-Some of the ways Gaglardi will foster the inclusion of special needs children include the following:
+Gaglardi Academy promotes an inclusive education system in which children with either low-incident or high-incident special needs fully participate in our school community.
+The practice of inclusion at Gaglardi does not always mean 100% integration in regular classrooms, and goes beyond placement to include meaningful participation in other programs (ie therapeutic riding, Sensory Room) and the promotion of interaction with others. (ie social thinking programs).
+Some of the ways Gaglardi will foster inclusion of special needs children include the following:

 - Targeted support in literacy or numeracy or both.

 - Open access to all areas of school community activities including field trips, extra-curricular activities, fun days, sports days.